thekalinga/thekalinga.in/_posts/2022-12-25-indian-self-certification-sickness/2022-12-25-indian-self-certification-sickness.md

 I cant tell if these statements are borne out of ignorance (or) delusion (or) class solidarity with his \[ruling\] class (or) its a claptrap.

 There is a saying that goes something like: _fool me once, shame on you; fool me twice, shame on me_.
-Given what we know about the history of Indian Supreme Court & its appointments (self-dealing & collusion with all forces of hegemony --- executive, capital, majoritarianism, casteism, ...), who are these people that have "great faith" in our so-called "Supreme" & "Justices"[^1]?
+Given what we know about the history of Indian Supreme Court & its appointments (self-dealing & collusion with all forces of hegemony --- executive, capital, majoritarianism, casteism, ...), who are these people that have "great faith" in our so-called "Supreme" & "Justices"[^judge-as-justice]?
 Why do Indian citizens gaslit & told by Indian ruling class that they must have irrational & religious faith in these institutions that lords over them with no accountability?
 Is it because victims of Indian Judiciary don't have a choice in the matter except accepting proclamations from "Justices" --- however anti-factual & irrational they might be?

+[^judge-as-justice]: In India --- like in many other countries --- Judges call themselves "Justices".
+They think so highly of themselves, lack self-awareness to such a degree, that they won't mind butchering the word _Justice_.

 Apparently, "rule of law" i.e. imposition of laws \[that most of us never consented to voluntarily\] is somehow good --- even if the laws are bad & actively harmful (which many Indian laws are).
 Why?